Dineshs91/blog/content/post/tars_bot.md

 +++

 In one of my earlier [posts](http://dineshs91.github.io/blog/post/greenkeeper/) I had written about [greenkeeper](http://greenkeeper.io/) the app that automates dependency updates.
-I will start with a brief explanation about greenkeeper, it will send you a pull request(PR) whenever there is a newer version of your depenedencies specified in package.json.
+I will start with a brief explanation about it, it will send you a pull request(PR) everytime there is a newer version of your depenedencies available, that are specified in package.json.
+Then you can decide to merge the PR or not.
+That's basically what it does.
 This is just one half of the automation right.
 You have to manually merge those PR's.
 <!--more-->

 I thought I could automate that part too.
 This is were [tars](https://github.com/Dineshs91/tars) comes into picture.
 Yes, the name was